tooshfty/LX470-Embedded-Infotainment-System/docs/m1_bench_bringup.md

 - DAC detected as `card 2: snd_rpi_hifiberry_dacplus`.
 - `speaker-test` played clean tone on both channels.
 - Hiss only at max speaker gain; inaudible at normal listening levels.

+## Build Notes & Gotchas

+- Display standoff mounts come with stickers covering the threads; these must be removed before installing standoffs.
+- DSI connectors require the latch to be fully lifted before inserting the ribbon; partial insertion gives a black screen but no error.
+- The display requires a +/- pin contact forcing the pi to be mounted; a workaround would be required to have the Pi mounted elsewhere.